UppaJung/peer-review/README.md

 #### Author-assistive review

-When we scrutinize the work of students and colleagues catch errors, offer clarifications, and suggest improvements, we are informally conducting *author-assistive* peer review.
+When we scrutinize the work of students and colleagues to catch errors, offer clarifications, and suggest improvements, we are informally conducting *author-assistive* peer review.
 Even when we are seeking feedback in preparation for publication review, we rarely ask for scores.
 The goal is to help the authors make their work better.

 Alas, there is unintended harm in the social norm of offering author-assistive review only to those close to us, and reviewing everyone else's work primarily through publication review: author-assistive review far less accessible than publication review.
 A field's insiders have fast access to constructive feedback, whereas outsiders may wait months longer only to receive feedback that is written to justify a rejection outcome rather than to genuinely help them make the work better.[^mostly-rejections]